pjotrs-osnovskis/movie-app-ms2/README.md

 7. On [contact.html](contact.html) page, after form submission I wanted it to show a little modal to say "Thank you" and clear the form.
 Solution was found [here](https://www.w3schools.com/jsref/met_form_reset.asp)

 8. Search on [contact.html](contact.html) - I wanted it to redirect to home page with relevant search results.
 I tried to find advise on Slack and guys offered me [this](https://www.youtube.com/results?search_query=html+parameters+javascript) search and [this](https://www.youtube.com/watch?v=j3-LV3XxhVg&ab_channel=ProcureEminence) video.
-After few tries I had a session with Mentor, and we decided that search on Contact Us page is not necessary and decided to remove it.
+After few tries I had a session with Mentor and we decided that search on Contact Us page is not necessary and decided to remove it.

 ## Version Control
  I used [Git](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) as a local repo and [GitHub](https://github.com/) as a remote one.